ActiveState/blog-posts/upgrading-to-5.24.md

 deprecation warnings telling you about something that will go away in the next version.

-Make upgrading simple by doing it often so it becomes routine rather than an infrequent and very painful chore.
+You can make upgrading simple by doing it often.
+That way it becomes routine rather than an infrequent and very painful chore.